-When you’re in that situation, you need to know how liquidation works and so you can take the necessary steps for both you and your business.
-It is important to realise that the faster that you can get all the paperwork in order the quicker the process takes.
+When you’re in that situation, you need to know how liquidation works, so you can take the necessary steps for both you and your business.
+It is important to realise that the faster that you can get all the paperwork in order, the quicker the process takes.
 As a director you have a duty to cooperate with the liquidator.

 What do we mean by liquidation?